Johnny Narron

 John A. Narron, Jr. (born November 13, 1951) is an American professional baseball coach.
-He is the hitting coach for the Lynchburg Hillcats, the High-A affiliate of the Cleveland Guardians.
 He is a former hitting coach of the Milwaukee Brewers and former assistant hitting coach of the Texas Rangers of Major League Baseball (MLB).
 He was a confidant and friend of center fielder Josh Hamilton and temporarily acted as an "accountability partner" to help Hamilton in his recovery from drug addiction.

 The native of Goldsboro, North Carolina was a first baseman in the minor league systems of the New York Yankees and Chicago White Sox in 1974 and 1975.

 He is the brother of former Rangers and Reds manager Jerry Narron, who served as the bench coach for the Brewers from 2011 to 2015.
 His late uncle Sam Narron was a catcher for the St. Louis Cardinals and a longtime coach with the Pittsburgh Pirates.

 Minor League Experience

 Narron played for Johnston City, a Rookie affiliate of the New York Yankees during the year of 1974.
 He held a career best .272 batting average for Johnston City with 54 RBIs and 15 HRs.
-He then went on to play for the low A affiliate of the New York Yankees, Appleton.
+He then went on to play for the affiliate of the New York Yankees, Appleton.
 Here he posted an .228 batting average with 57 RBIs and 6 HRs.